mdsecresearch/BurpSuiteSharpener/README.md

 # Limitation
-* It has been tested against v2.0.x but should work fine against v1.7.x (hopefully)
+* It has been tested against v2.0.x and v2022.1.1 but should work fine against v1.7.x (hopefully)
+* The extension breaks if Burp Suite updates its UI which happened in Burp Suite v2022.1.
+Use the latest version to fix the potential issues and submit your bugs.

 # Thanks To
 * Corey Arthur [CoreyD97](https://twitter.com/CoreyD97)